 In Finland, an incidence at birth of 1/55,000 is reported and in British Columbia, Canada, 1/63,000, with a calculated carrier rate of 1/125.

 Three forms of GE have been recognized based on the age of onset: neonatal, infantile and atypical glycine encephalopathy (see these terms).
-Most patients have the life-threatening neonatal form which presents within a few days of birth with manifestations such as lethargy or even coma, hypotonia, hiccups, myoclonic jerks, and breathing/swallowing disorders, with subsequent intellectual deficit, spasticity and intractable seizures.
-Some patients show developmental delay and generally mild seizures in the infantile period, while others do not develop symptoms until late infancy or adulthood.
+Most patients have the life-threatening neonatal form and present mild to severe disease manifestations starting within a few days of birth including lethargy or even coma, hypotonia, hiccups, myoclonic jerks, and breathing/swallowing disorders, with subsequent intellectual deficit, spasticity and intractable seizures.
+A smaller proportion of patients show developmental delay and generally mild seizures in the infantile period, while others do not develop symptoms until late infancy or adulthood.
 Although patients usually have either a mild or severe course, there is a continuous clinical spectrum.
 Some patients develop choreic movements.
-Atypical form indicates hyperglycinemic patients whose clinical presentations are different from those of neonatal or infantile form, for example, transient or late-onset hyperglycinemia and patients with spastic paraparesis.
+Atypical glycine encephalopathy indicates hyperglycinemic patients whose clinical presentations are different from those of neonatal or infantile form, for example, transient or late-onset hyperglycinemia and patients with spastic paraparesis.

 GE should be suspected in cases of elevated glycine levels in blood and cerebrospinal fluid (CSF).
 Increased CSF-to-plasma glycine ratios also suggest the diagnosis.
 Measurement of GCS activity of biopsied liver sample or by 13C-glycine breath test and genetic testing may confirm diagnosis.
 Brain MRI may reveal hypogenesis of corpus callosum, abnormal gyrus, and hypogenesis of cerebellum in the neonatal form.
 Suppression burst and hypsarrhythmia are common in EEG.
 Subsequently, delayed myelination and atrophy may be observed.